bsierieb1/xdasi-bio-2021-archive/docs/index.md

 NYU also provides subscription to ProQuest, which provides free access to many additional reference books online.
 You can access it [**here**](https://www-proquest-com.proxy.library.nyu.edu/){: target="_blank"}.
 Note that you will need to either be on campus or connected to the NYU network through a proxy server (Cisco AnyConnect).

 ___Please let us know if any of the above links do not work!___{: .text-green-200}

 ---

+# Academic Integrity

+Students are expected to know and understand the policies on academic integrity, including [**University**](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/academic-integrity-for-students-at-nyu.html){: target="_blank"} and [**CAS**](https://cas.nyu.edu/content/nyu-as/cas/academic-integrity.html){: target="_blank"} policies.

+The instructors of this course will not tolerate cheating or plagiarism.
+When academic dishonesty is suspected, it will be dealt with seriously in adherence to these policies.

+If a student is caught cheating or plagiarizing, the instructors may, at their discretion, give the student an academic sanction.
+Such a sanction may include a reduction of the grade on that assignment or exam (possibly to 0) or even a reduction of the final course grade (in consultation with the Director of Graduate Studies, who may meet with the instructors and the student to discuss the nature of the offense).

+Depending on the severity of the infraction, the sanction could mean failure of the student in the course.
+The student may appeal any grade reduction to the Director of Graduate Studies.
+The departmental decision is final.
+In addition, any substantial case brought by an instructor to the Director of Graduate Studies must be referred to the Dean's office for possible disciplinary action.

+If you have any questions or uncertainties about these policies, please consult the instructor, Director of Graduate Studies, or Dean’s office.

+## Diversity and Inclusion

+The instructors of this course share [**NYU's commitment**](https://www.nyu.edu/life/global-inclusion-and-diversity.html){: target="_blank"} to “building a culture that respects and embraces diversity, inclusion, and equity”.
+We aim to create a learning environment in which every student feels included, supported, and respected.
+We will hold students (and ourselves) to the CAS Honor Code's pledge to "behave with decorum and civility, and with respectful regard" for others.

+## Accommodations for Students with Disabilities

+Academic accommodations are available to students with disabilities.
+Students should please register with the [**Moses Center for Students with Disabilities**](http://www.nyu.edu/csd){: target="_blank"} as early as possible in the semester.

+---